Get yourself out of debt – Simple guide to financial independence

 Remember…

-1. Motivate yourself – it’s easy to lose motivation and go back to old habits… e.g. motivate yourself by ploting your planned debt reduction on a basic graph (showing debt coming down hopefully).
+1. Motivate yourself – it’s easy to lose motivation and go back to old habits… e.g. motivate yourself by ploting your planned debt reduction so you see your progress so far, and the how this further reduces your debt for the weeks, months and years to come.

-All the very best in your aim to rid your of personal debt.
-Feel free to comment if you feel there are other items that should be included in this post.
+I wish you all the very best in your journey to rid of your personal debt.
+I appreciate it is a tough challenge, but it’s worth it to have complete financial independence.
+You’re not alone so share what you learn works and doesn’t for you.
+Feel free to comment on this article if you feel there are other items that should be included.